Last Updated on June 6, 2023 by Dave Schoenbeck

-- First impression bias: Similar to anchoring bias, putting too much pressure on a first impression can lead to unfair discrimination.
-If a candidate seems overly nervous or flustered, that will color the rest of your interactions with them even if they compose themselves later in the interview.
+- First impression bias: Like anchoring bias, putting too much pressure on a first impression can lead to unfair discrimination.
+If a candidate seems overly nervous or flustered, that will color the rest of your interactions with them, even if they compose themselves later in the interview.

-- Fundamental attribution bias: This type of unconscious bias in interviewing leads to interviewers assigning personality traits to a candidate’s external circumstances.
-For example, if a candidate is dressed shabbily, the interviewer might assume they are lazy or careless without considering that a financial emergency could be to blame.
+- Fundamental attribution bias: This unconscious bias in interviewing leads to interviewers assigning personality traits to a candidate’s external circumstances.
+For example, if a candidate is dressed shabbily, the interviewer might assume they are lazy or careless without considering that a financial emergency could be blamed.

-- Gut feeling bias: As the name suggests, this type of bias in interviewing happens when you trust your gut feeling more than you trust the facts at hand.
-It’s important to listen to your intuition, but that shouldn’t be the basis of the hiring process.
+- Gut feeling bias: As the name suggests, this type of bias in interviewing happens when you trust your gut feeling more than the facts.
+Listening to your intuition is essential, but that shouldn’t be the basis of the hiring process.

-- Halo/horn-effect bias: If an interview is going well, we tend to assume the best about the candidate as a person; the horn effect is the opposite of this, where if things are going poorly, we assume negative things about the candidate.
+- Halo/horn-effect bias: If an interview is going well, we tend to assume the best about the candidate as a person; the horn effect is the opposite, whereas if things are going poorly, we believe negative things about the candidate.

-- Negative emphasis bias in interviewing: This bias happens when a small amount of negative information unfairly influences the decision-making process and causes the interviewer to think negatively about the candidate in general.
+- Negative emphasis bias in interviewing: This bias happens when a small amount of negative information unfairly influences the decision-making process and causes the interviewer to think negatively about the candidate.

-- Non-verbal bias: Body language, or non-verbal cues, are incredibly easy to misinterpret.
+- Non-verbal bias: Body language or non-verbal cues are incredibly easily misinterpreted.
 Don’t let them influence your hiring decision more than the interview itself.

-- Similarity bias: The similarity bias makes us think that candidates who are similar to us are automatically better.
-Of course, it takes a diverse team of different perspectives to truly achieve success.
+- Similarity bias: The similarity bias makes us think that candidates like us are automatically better.
+Of course, it takes a diverse team of different perspectives to succeed.

-Learning how to avoid interviewer bias is crucial if you want to hire the best talent for your team.
-Fill out my contact form for a complimentary video coaching session and we’ll talk through how an unbiased viewpoint can build your company.
+Learning to avoid interviewer bias is crucial to hiring your team’s best talent.
+Fill out my contact form for a complimentary video coaching session, and we’ll discuss how an unbiased viewpoint can build your company.